 What were you most nervous about?

 We were always nervous firstly about whether or not we were going to get picked.
 You don’t have control over that.
 And then once you are picked, are they going to follow through with it?
-The first one that picked us was very set in her decision.
-Her family persuaded her to change her mind.
-With our son, we Skyped with the birthmom.
-She asked us if we had his room ready.
+The first expectant mother that picked us was very set in her decision, but her family persuaded her to change her mind.
+With our son's birthmother, we Skyped with her and she asked us if we had his room ready.
 We had a crib but it was still in the box when she gave birth.
 We didn’t want to get our hopes up.
 Anything can happen.
 We didn’t want to be set up for possible disappointment.

 What were you most excited about?

 Just having this new little person in our lives.
 Having him enrich our lives.
 Once you have a child your life is never the same.